RomainRos/centos7-scripts/README.txt

 ===================================================
-Post-installation setup script for CentOS 7 servers (c) Niki Kovacs 2020
+Post-installation setup script for CentOS 7 servers
 ===================================================

+  (c) Niki Kovacs, 2020

 This repository provides an "automagic" post-installation setup script for servers running CentOS 7 as well as a collection of helper scripts and